laiboonh/islands/game.md

 :first
 ```
 # Call
-The middle element is the actual reply, the third element is what we want the state of the GenServer process to be.
+`:demo_call` marks which `handle_call` clause to execute.
 `_from` is a tuple that contains the PID of the calling process.
 We could use this to send message back.
+In the return value, the middle element `state` is the actual reply, the third element `state` is what we want the state of the GenServer process to be.
 ```elixir
 def handle_call(:demo_call, _from, state) do
   {:reply, state, state}